forest-snow/CMSC828L/Problem Set 2/README.md

 * All computations/machine learning must be done in Keras.
 Don't see that NumPy, etc. are allowed dependencies and do something weird.

+* Make sure to scale your data from 0 to 1 and convert it to float32 before using it

+  * You *must* use single precision for all computations for this task

 # Other Notes

-* Make sure to scale your data from 0 to 1 and convert it to float32 before using it

-  * You must use single precision for all computations for this task

 * Each folder includes the original data, and my processing code (which contains the original data source)